Lornatang/SRGAN-PyTorch/README.md

   --iters N             The training of srgan model requires the number of iterations. (default:200000) -b N, --batch-size N  mini-batch size (default: 16), this is the total batch size of all GPUs on the current node when using Data Parallel or
                         Distributed Data Parallel.
+  --sampler-frequency N
-  --lr LR               Learning rate. (default:0.0001) --image-size IMAGE_SIZE
+                        If there are many datasets, this method can be used to increase the number of epochs. (default:1) --lr LR               Learning rate. (default:0.0001) --image-size IMAGE_SIZE
                         Image size of real sample. (default:96).